Special Educational Needs at St Stephen’s C of E First School

 The school nurse visits school to carry out checks with children and to provide advice and training to staff.
 In school we have four members of staff who are in charge of First Aid and manage the medical area for use by children and adults who are hurt or unwell.
 We accommodate all pupils where possible despite their medical needs as part of our inclusion policy and our Christian ethos.

 We support children during unstructured parts of the day

 Lunch and playtimes are staffed to ensure safe adult and child ratios.
 There is a range of equipment available and different activities are led by staff.
 Specific intervention for children with additional needs includes having a sports coach on two lunchtimes to offer a games club.
 The lunchtime staff have also been trained through the ' Happier Lunchtimes' initiative.
 There is a quiet playground with an activity zone every lunchtime as well as a MUGA and Trim Trail.

 We work in partnership with parents and carers

 Our open door policy encourages partnership working with parents/ carers.
 We ensure that all review meetings, structured conversations are arranged at times which allow parents and carers to attend.
 We listen to what parents/ carers tell us about their children and use that information to make sure everyone who works with a child fully understands their needs.

 We work in partnership with other agencies

-St Stephen’s First School has links with, Speech and Language Therapy, The Autism team.
-The learning support team, The Beacon Short Stay School (for children with Emotional and Behavioural Needs).
+St Stephen’s First School has links with, Speech and Language Therapy, The Complex Communication Needs team, The learning support team, The Behavioural Support Team.